barun-saha/slide-deck-ai/README.md

 # Award

-SlideDeck AI has won the 3rd Place in the [Llama 2 Hackathon with Clarifai](https://lablab.ai/event/llama-2-hackathon-with-clarifai).
+SlideDeck AI has won the 3rd Place in the [Llama 2 Hackathon with Clarifai](https://lablab.ai/event/llama-2-hackathon-with-clarifai) in 2023.